Response Updates

 Hurricane Beryl Historical Facts

-Over the past 42 years, seven Atlantic Ocean tropical cyclones have been named Beryl, besides two more in the Australian Region and another in the southwest Indian Ocean.
-Six Atlantic storms never achieved hurricane status, with 2018 being the one year that a Category 1 system qualified as “Hurricane Beryl.”
+Over the past 42 years, including the 2024 season, eight Atlantic Ocean tropical cyclones have been named Beryl, besides two more in the Australian Region and another in the southwest Indian Ocean.
+Six Atlantic storms never achieved hurricane status, with 2018 being the first year that a Category 1 system qualified as “Hurricane Beryl.”
+In 2024, Hurricane Beryls status as a Category 4 storm on June 30 was the earliest a storm achieved that rating in a hurricane season.
+As the strongest Atlantic hurricane on record in the month of June, Beryl beat out Hurricane Audrey, the previous record holder from 1957.
+On July 1, Beryl set another record when it reached Category 5 in record time — this is a storm system with sustained wind speeds of more than 160 mph.

-Beryl’s classification as a tropical storm and the release of its name would happen when its sustained wind speed reaches 39 mph.
-If that speed reaches 74 mph, Beryl will be a hurricane.
+Beryl’s classification as a tropical storm and the release of its name happened late on Friday, June 28, when its sustained wind speed reached 39 mph.
+When that speed reached 74 mph on Saturday, June 29, Beryl became a Category 1 hurricane.

 As you’ll see below, even if a tropical storm never achieves hurricane status, it can pose a threat to lives and property.